 None of us want negative feedback, but we what we do want is to improve.
-Therefore, sometimes, not-so-great feedback is a must.
+Therefore, sometimes, not-so-great feedback is a gift.
 Heen states, “What the research shows is that people who go out and solicit negative feedback…those people report higher work satisfaction; they adapt more quickly in newer roles, and they get better performance reviews.”

 Taking and running with the negative feedback not only changes you, but also how people see you.
 If you can learn and grow from it, not only is it beneficial to you and your company, but also to others.